-The Mavros flagship store on London’s Fulham Road is now established on the London’s luxury goods shopping map – and many customers have been delighted to discover that the downstairs display area also houses a fully operational silver cleaning unit.
+The Mavros flagship store on London’s Fulham Road is now established on the London’s luxury goods shopping map.
+Many customers have been delighted to discover that the downstairs display area also houses a fully operational silver cleaning unit.

-Some older pieces, despite diligent application of silver foams and polishes, have oxidised over the years – this happens most often in high humidity climates – and so owners of Mavros silver are welcome to bring or send in their sculptures for a professional deep-cleaning.
-The service is complimentary and the result is a complete rejuvenation and the piece is returned to its owner as sparkling as the day it was purchased.
+Some older pieces, despite diligent application of silver foams and polishes, have oxidised over the years – this happens most often in high humidity climates – and owners of Mavros silver are welcome to bring or send in their sculptures for a professional deep-cleaning.
+The service is complimentary and the result is a complete rejuvenation.
+The piece is returned to its owner as sparkling as the day it was purchased.

-Please contact the store for more details – or if sending by registered post or courier, remember to clearly include your return address!
+Please contact the store for more details.
+If sending by registered post or courier, remember to clearly include your return address!

 Cleaning and Care of your Silver

-There are a number of different ways to clean silver and these include: cleaning cloths, rub on/off polish solutions and dipping solutions.
+There are a number of different ways to clean silver that include: cleaning cloths, rub on/off polish solutions and dipping solutions.
 I highly recommend the use of silver foam and silver spray by reputable manufacturers such as Goddards, Haggerty or Town Talk.
-These cleaning agents can be used for all of the following products.
+These cleaning agents can be used for all of the following products:

 Most pieces of jewellery can be cleaned by rubbing them gently with a silver cleaning cloth.
 These cloths are obtainable from most jewellers or stores which have silver departments.
 Some silver dipping solutions are also excellent cleaners.
 Just remember to rinse your jewellery afterwards with clean water.
 Silver foam can also be used.